KonstantinMoser/km_master_thesis/README.md

 * **`Evaluation Buildtogether 2.ipynb`**: This notebook contains the evaluation specific to the **BuildTogether 2 contest**.
 It demonstrates how the AI evaluation framework can be applied and fine-tuned for a particular contest's dataset and criteria.

+* **`Discriminative Model.ipynb`**: This notebook includes the scripts for **training and evaluating the machine learning model** used in the discriminative assessment.
+This model is responsible for quantitatively ranking submissions and filtering out weaker entries.

 ---